 A TI-84 Plus graphing calculator is required of all students enrolled in this course.
-Online sections require at least a "B" in the prerequisite course and require students to take all tests in an approved college testing center.
+Online sections are restricted from WebAdvisor registration, require at least a "B" in the prerequisite course and require students to take all tests in an approved college testing center.

-Take MAT-172A.
+MAT-172A